Selubi/selubi.github.io/docs/bash/sshtmux.md

 #### Clashes with existing tmux configurations

-If some weird behavior happens, it might worth to try to pass `-f /dev/null` with the tmux command to ignore any existing configs.
+If some weird behavior happens, it might worth to try to do `command ssh -tA $@ "tmux -CC -f /dev/null new -A -s main"` instead to ignore any existing configs on the remote server.

 Last updated: January 10, 2024